Lifted Model Checking for Relational MDPs

 \section{Related work}

-This paper introduces pCTL-REBEL, a relational model checking technique for relational MDPs that reasons at the relational level and mitigates the state explosion problem.
+We have introduced pCTL-REBEL, a relational model checking technique that reasons at the relational level and mitigates the state explosion problem in relational MDPs.
 PCTL-REBEL extends existing frameworks.
 First, pCTL-REBEL extends pCTL model checking with relational representations.
 As far as the authors know, pCTL-REBEL is the first relational technique for pCTL model checking.
 Second, pCTL-REBEL extends the decidability results of infinite, state-bounded MDPs to the probabilistic setting.